jrapala/react-native-news-app/README.md

-# Juliette's React Native Template
+# Juliette's React Native Project Template

 A template for developing cross-platform React Native apps using TypeScript.